-The following options for user authentication when Dragon Medical One is started are available:
+There are four options for user authentication when Dragon Medical One is started:

 - No authentication: The user enters a unique user name to log on and must always use this name. - Native authentication: The user must enter a user name and password provided by the administrator when logging on.
 The credentials are checked via the Nuance Management Server (NMS). - LDAP authentication: The user must enter a user name and password to log on.
 The credentials are checked via an LDAP server. - Trusted authentication: The user, logged on to Microsoft Windows with the Active Directory user name and password, is automatically logged on to the application.
-The credentials are checked via the Nuance Management Server (NMS). - SSO authentication: The user is redirected to your corporate identity provider for authentication.
-If the user is not logged on to the corporate identity provider domain, they are prompted for credentials.
-The credentials are validated, the user is redirected and logged on to Dragon Medical One.
-If the user is already logged on to the corporate identity provider domain, they are redirected and logged on to Dragon Medical One without being prompted for credentials.
+The credentials are checked via the Nuance Management Server (NMS).